-1.2 Safety
+1.2 SAFETY

-1.2.1 Introduction
+1.2.1 INTRODUCTION

-The solar PV system provider shall carefully evaluate the potential hazards and systematically devise methods to minimise the risks.
+The solar PV system provider shall carefully evaluate the potential hazards and systematically devise methods to minimize the risks.
 The service provider shall consider both mitigating potential hazards present during and after the installation phase.

-The service provider shall be aware of the that the supply from PV modules cannot be switched off.
+The service provider shall be knowledgeable of the that the supply from PV modules cannot be switched off.
 Thus, special precautions should be made to ensure that live parts are either not accessible or cannot be touched during installation, use and maintenance.
-Since the PV modules are current-limiting devices, a non-standard approach shall be required when designing fault protection systems, as fuses are not likely to operate under short-circuit conditions.
+The standard practise needs to be followed at all the time when designing protection system to the PV system.

 PV systems include DC wiring, generally competency of electrical installers in DC systems are lower.
 Other important point is that the installation of PV systems presents a unique combination of hazards - due to risk of electric shock, falling and simultaneous manual handling difficulty.
 All these hazards are encountered as a matter of course on a building site, but rarely all at once.
-While roofers may be accustomed to minimising risks of falling or injury due to manual handling problems, they may not be used to dealing with the risk of electric shock.
-Similarly, electricians would be familiar with electric shock hazards but not with handling large objects at heights.
+While roofer may be accustomed to minimizing risks of falling or injury due to manual handling problems, they may not be used to dealing with the risk of electric shock.
+Similarly, Electricians should be able to handle large object at heights.
 The PV service provider shall thoroughly study the potential risk and prepare a detailed mitigation plan.
 The developed risk mitigation plan shall be strictly followed by all the personal involved in system design, installation and operation and maintenance.